ravesandstorm/portfolio-on-nuxt-vue/README.md

-# portfolio-test-vue
-Testing portfolio development using custom background using vuebits prism on Nuxt js framework
+# Development portfolio website repository

+## Description and Frameworks used
+This is a repository for development of a portfolio website using:
+-  Vue components and Vuebits implementation
+-  Prism background using ogl library
+-  Animated text using gsap library
+-  Nuxt.js framework